Fall 2024 – Recruiting graduate students developers for Integrated Genome Browser project

 On-going efforts:

 • IGB Java API – platform support.
-IGB is actually just a collection of OSGi “bundles” running within a modular, OSGi run-time (Apache felix).
+IGB consists of OSGi “bundles” running within a modular, OSGi run-time (Apache felix).
 Each bundle shares its functionality with other bundles via services and/or exported packages.
-In this advanced role, you’ll develop IGB services that expose key functionality of IGB to App developers.
-You’ll also help improve all aspects of the platform, from build system to deployment to usability, making IGB more accessible to developers and researchers alike.
-Mission-critical upcoming tasks for fall: Updating IGB platform service component annotations (OSGi) and migrating to a newer version of the Java language.
+In this advanced role, you’ll test, improve, and document IGB services that expose key functionality of IGB to App developers.

 • IGB Apps.
 The IGB platform is extensible.
 Developers can add new features as “IGB Apps,” implemented as OSGi “bundles” (jar files) that users can down and add to IGB while it’s running, using either the IGB App Store or a within-IGB interface called App Manager.
 We are building and improving new and existing IGB Apps.
 In this project, you’ll update and maintain existing IGB Apps, and develop new ones.

 • BioViz Connect – linking IGB and CyVerse.
 CyVerse is a publicly funded network of high performance computing and storage resources.
 CyVerse offers access to these resources via REST APIs.
 We connected IGB and CyVerse using these APIs and a middleware Web site called BioViz Connect.
-In this project, you’ll learn about using and building on cloud-based resources, how to use REST APIs that require authentication, and how to build intuitive, graphic user interfaces to these resources in support of genomic data browsing in IGB.
+Active development has ceased, but some maintenance is required.

 For more information, see: